Mott insulating states of the anisotropic SU(4) Dirac fermions: Acknowledgments

-\textit{Acknowledgments.} H. X., Y. W., and Z. Z. gratefully acknowledge financial support from the National Natural Science Foundation of China under Grants No. 11874292, No. 11729402, and No. 11574238.
-This work made use of the facilities of Tianhe-2 at the China's National Supercomputing Centre in Guangzhou.
-We also acknowledge the support of the Supercomputing Center of Wuhan University.
-C. W. acknowledges the support from AFOSR FA9550-14-1-016
+This work is financially supported by the National Natural Science Foundation of China under Grants No. 11874292, No. 11729402, and No. 11574238.
+C.W. is supported by the New Cornerstone Science Foundation and the National Natural Science Foundation of China under the Grants No. 12174317 and No. 12234016.
+We acknowledge the support of the Supercomputing Center of Wuhan University.